-I’m a visual artist, children’s book author / illustrator, and educator living and working in Vancouver, BC.
+I’m a visual artist, children’s book author / illustrator, and educator living and working on the traditional territory of the K’ómoks First Nation in Comox Valley, British Columbia.
 My own art practice helps me to understand, hold agency within, and navigate the material and emotional world.
 I believe the opportunity to engage in art making should be accessible to all regardless of socioeconomic status, background, or ability.

 In my own work I investigate ideas of human nature and relationship, community, mental health, interconnection, and the natural world through an anti-oppressive and LGBTQI + inclusive feminist lens.